layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/deploy-an-application/quiz.md

       - id: "c"
         text: "Manual proxy configuration in each pod"
   - id: "q3"
-    text: "What command is used to enable automatic sidecar injection for a namespace?"
+    text: "Which tool is used to manage Kubernetes resources?"
     type: "short_answer"
     marks: 2
-    correct_answer: "kubectl label namespace default istio-injection=enabled"
+    correct_answer: "kubectl"
 ---